 For example, your creditor may view an interest rate reduction as a settlement of the debt and report it as such.
 Statements indicating that you are paying under partial payment agreement or that the account payments are being managed through a debt management program will not affect your credit scores directly.
 However, the statements could influence lenders' decisions if they review your credit report manually.

 Although these options can help you get out from under crushing credit card debt, there may be consequences, such as tax implications, to consider, as well.
 For example, amounts that are forgiven by the lender might be considered income for you.
-In addition to discussing debt management options with your credit card company, consider taking with a financial advisor or certified credit counselor before deciding which is best for you.
+In addition to discussing debt management options with your credit card company, consider talking with a financial advisor or certified credit counselor before deciding which is best for you.

 Thanks for asking,